tonaljs/tonal/lib/binary-scale/README.md

-# Binary set module
+# Binary scale module

-A binary set is a 12 digit binary number that represents a pitch class set.
+A binary scale is a 12 digit binary number where the first number is a `1`, and it's used to represent scales.

 The first time I've read about it was in the awesome book [Arpeggio & Scale Resources](https://archive.org/details/ScaleAndArpeggioResourcesAGuitarEncyclopedia) by Rich Cochrane, chapter 18.